High Court of Tanzania

 February 2006

-Failure to state the pecuniary value in the plaint renders the suit improperly before the court and warrants dismissal.
+Failure to state the value of the subject matter in the plaint rendered the suit improperly before the High Court.

 9 February 2006